shirazkn/shirazkn.github.io/content/posts/vector-fields.md

 This hints at a recurring idea in vector and tensor algebra, that the components (or coordinates) of a vector transform *in an opposite way* to that of the basis vectors.
 In the language of tensor algebra, we say that the basis vectors transform in a <span class=accented>covariant</span> manner, whereas its components transform in a <span class=accented>contravariant</span> manner.
 Here, *co-* and *contra-* are supposed to work as antonyms, although beware that the prefix *co-* is used rather inconsistently[^3] in the larger context of mathematics and English.
 As the basis vectors and the components of $\mathbf v$ both transform in opposite ways, the vector $\mathbf v$ remains unchanged.[^2]

 <aside class=aside-right>
-The basis vectors are said to constitute a type $(0,1)$ tensor, whereas its coordinates constitute a type $(1,0)$ tensor.
+The components of a vector are said to constitute a type $(1,0)$ tensor.
 In general, the transformation of a type $(k,l)$ tensor is given by a mixture of the above two rules; it has $k$ contravariant and $l$ covariant components.
+This is what is meant when one says that <i>"a vector is a contravariant tensor of rank 1."</i>
 </aside>

 [^2]: If you're familiar with [basic category theory](/posts/cat_theory_1), connect this to the concept of an [opposite category](https://en.wikipedia.org/wiki/Opposite_category).

 [^3]: See the answer by Kevin Lin [here](https://www.quora.com/What-is-the-meaning-of-prefix-co-in-mathematics#:~:text=In%20mathematics%2C%20the%20prefix%20%22co,the%20complement%20of%20a%20set.).

 This is analogous to what would happen if you were measuring the length of a rubber band with a ruler made of rubber.
 Suppose you measured its length as $1\textrm{cm}$ on Tuesday and $2\textrm{cm}$ on Thursday, what can be deduced about the state of affairs on Thursday?
 Well, maybe somebody stretched the rubber band to twice its size and held it there, causing the length measurement to increase.
-Alternatively, they might have painstakingly compressed the ruler to half its length, achieving the same increase in the length measurement.
+Alternatively, they might have painstakingly compressed the ruler to half its length, achieving the same (perceived) increase in the length measurement.
 These opposing viewpoints of the same phenomenon are ones that we should become comfortable walking back and forth between.
 It is a manifestation of the idea of <span class=accented>duality</span> that shows up quite often in mathematics.
 While the notion of duality is fundamental enough that it persists even across a coordinate-heavy treatment of vector spaces, it is brought to the forefront in the modern approach to linear algebra.

 ## Duality